 Texas Law offers a binding Early Decision (ED) admission program.
 This program is designed only for those applicants who have carefully determined that Texas Law is their number one choice and should they be admitted, the applicant agrees to withdraw pending law school applications from further consideration and decline any other admission offers immediately.

 To be considered for Early Decision admission, applicants must have taken the LSAT no later than the November administration (GRE applicants should plan to take the GRE so that they have a reportable score by November 1) in the year they are applying and submit their JD application by November 1.
 Applications submitted after November 1 or if an ED application remains incomplete after December 1, the application will be considered for Regular Decision admission.

 All Early Decision applicants receive a decision by January 31.
 Some applications will be held over for further consideration with those of other applicants for Regular Decision.
 Applicants held for review with the pool of Regular Decision applicants are no longer bound by the Early Decision requirements.
 If an applicant is denied admission for the Early Decision process, they may not reapply for the Regular Decision process for that cycle.

 In addition to an earlier decision date, students admitted under our ED admission program benefit from our generous scholarship incentives.
-Texas residents will receive a total of $30,000 award over the course of their three years.
-Nonresident students will automatically receive resident tuition plus an additional competitive scholarship award over the course of their three years.
+Successful candidates will automatically receive a competitive scholarship award over the course of their three years.
+The amounts will be aligned with our scholarship giving as under our Regular Decision program.
+Nonresident students will also automatically receive resident tuition during their time at Texas Law.
 All students admitted under our Early Decision must remain in good academic standing to receive their Early Decision financial incentives.
 While students admitted under ED will not receive additional merit-scholarship consideration, they may be eligible for any need-based financial aid and thus, we strongly encourage students to submit a FAFSA.